 California Air Compressors

-As you have probably learned from our guide (link to the main page here) the noise plays an important role when picking a unit.
+As you have probably learned from our air compressor buying guide, the noise plays an important role when picking a unit.
 Well, besides all the solid features these units have, we were amazed by the low noise they produce.
 This is quite rare when it comes to power tools because it is often an overseen specification.

 The units feel reliable and sturdy, regardless of low noise, which makes their performance quite surprising.
 Additionally, the tanks mounted on the units are made of aluminum or stainless steel, providing extra sturdiness, and fewer worries.